thomson3914/TriviaGame/README.md

 # TriviaGame
-Test your Knowledge of Hypoallergenic New Breeds
+Test your Knowledge of Hypoallergenic New Breeds.
+This a Jquerry Homework assignment.